Maximality of correspondence representations: Introduction

 In Section~\ref{s:boundary}, we study the noncommutative Choquet boundary and Arveson's hyperrigidity conjecture.
 We provide an abstract characterization of the Choquet boundary in Theorem~\ref{t:choquet} via the so-called atomic spectrum $\sigma_a(X) \subset \widehat{A}$ (see Definition~\ref{d:atomic}).
 For Type I and abelian C*-algebras, we give a more concrete description of the atomic spectrum, and thus of the Choquet boundary, in Proposition~\ref{p:point-sp-typeI}.

 We analyze the hyperrigidity conjecture for correspondences.
 A whole class of counterexamples to the hyperrigidity conjecture is presented in Proposition~\ref{p:hyperrigidity-of-motimesa}.
 We also derive a measure-theoretic criterion for a correspondence associated with a topological quiver to be a counterexample in Corollary~\ref{cor:conjecture-quiver}.
 On the other hand, we show that the conjecture holds for proper correspondences (Proposition~\ref{p:conjecture-proper}) and for topological graphs (Corollary~\ref{cor:conjecture-quiver}).
-This demonstrates that correspondences provide a natural framework to study the connections between the Choquet boundary and hyperrigidity.
+This demonstrates that correspondences provide a natural framework for studying the connections between the Choquet boundary and hyperrigidity.

 \begin{ack} The author is deeply grateful to his PhD advisor, Adam Dor-On, for formulating the original problem and providing guidance throughout this work.
-Special thanks are also due to Baruch Solel for a useful conversation about W*-correspondences. \end{ack}
+Special thanks are also due to Baruch Solel for a productive conversation about W*-correspondences.
+The author also thanks Orr Shalit for his insightful comments and corrections on the first version of the preprint. \end{ack}